NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 The user can also place limits on the heating and design cooling air flow rates.
 See * Heating Design Air Flow Method* and *Cooling Design Air Flow Method* below and the explanations of the various heating and cooling flow input fields.

+The user can ask the zone design calculation to take into account the effect of a Dedicated Outdoor Air System on the zone design loads and airflow rates.
+The design calculation will calculate the heat addition rate to the zone of an idealized SOA system and add or subtract the result from the total zone loads and flow rates.

 #### Field: Zone Name

 The name of the Zone corresponding to this Sizing:Zone object.
 This is the zone for which the design air flow calculation will be made using the input data of this Sizing:Zone Object.